-Corequisite: RESP 101, 102, 104
+Corequisite: RESP 101, 102, 104 Lecture: Minimum 48 hours per semester

 Preparation for the patient encounter through the understanding of basic interviewing and assessing techniques essential to the safe and effective practice of respiratory care.
 This course offers an introduction to basic medical terminology, followed by an intense study of terms specific to pulmonary medicine.
 Basic interview techniques and physical assessment of the patient are built upon this foundation.